techbrett/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 Before creating a resource account, you must [assign permissions for creating and managing a resource account](#assign-permissions-for-managing-a-resource-account).

-You can create a resource account in the Teams admin center or with PowerShell.

 ### Teams admin center

 1. Sign into the [Teams admin center](https://go.microsoft.com/fwlink/p/?linkid=2066851).